 3. Card Games

 There are a countless number of games you can play with cards and everyone, both young and old, should be familiar with at least one or two.
-Avoiding games that involve tricking your opponent or lying such as poker, you can find some fun and simple games, even Snap that will provide plenty of fun.
+Avoid games that involve tricking your opponent or lying such as poker.
+Find some fun and simple games, such as Snap, that will provide plenty of fun.
 In shops or on the internet, you can find larger sized cards or specialised holders to make handling the cards much easier.

 Studies have shown that Bingo is one of the best games to help with the daily management of dementia because of its simplicity combined with providing the right level of mental stimulation.
 The alertness and concentration required to play Bingo have shown to improve the condition of patients in the short term.
 Also, it's a fun group activity that can incorporate many people in a care home, bringing together patients to improve their internal relationships.
 If you find that the patients are struggling with numbers, another benefit is that you can replace them with almost anything from food to animals.